Pleast/YTFixer/README.md

 1. Visit the live version of the project at: [https://pleast.github.io/ytfixer](https://pleast.github.io/ytfixer).
 2. Paste a YouTube link or video ID in the input field, and click "Load Stream."
 3. Use the hamburger menu to toggle the sidebar and live chat.

-## Share the Stream:
-You can share the stream link with this domain to friends, and they can view the livestream with chat integration directly.